bolstad/matomo-dev-dockercompose/README.md

         * **Table Prefix:** `matomo_` (or your preference)
         * **Adapter:** `PDO\MYSQL`
     * Complete the rest of the installation steps (Super User creation, etc.).

+   OR

+   * Import a copy of your stage data base for bliss (see 'Connect to Datbase from Host')

 4.  **Developing Matomo (Writable Filesystem):**
     * The `./matomo_data` directory on your host machine is directly mapped to `/var/www/html` inside the Matomo container.